Clinical Trial Registry Directory

 Australian Clinical trials

-• National resource developed by the National Health and Medical Research Council based on available trials
+- National resource developed by the National Health and Medical Research Council (NHMRC)

 GI Cancer Institute

-• Focused solely on GI Cancer, but only contains information on AGITG sponsored trials
+- Focused on GI Cancer, only contains information on AGITG sponsored trials

-• Divides trials into those open to recruitment, in follow up or completed.
+- Divides trials into those in development, open to recruitment, in follow up or completed.
 Good for researching past trials.

 Cancer Institute NSW

-• Data updated daily from Clinical Trials portal.
+- Data updated daily from Clinical Trials Reporting portal.
 Only NSW based trials.

 Cancer Australia